Criminal Behaviour Orders

 - Apply in relation to anything done in connection with such an order.

-After the five year cut off, prosecutors should seek confirmation from the PNC that the breach proceedings relate to an "on conviction" order (s1C of the Crime and Disorder Act 1998; s6 of the Violent Crime Reduction Act 2006).
+Prosecutors should seek confirmation from the PNC that the breach proceedings relate to an "on conviction" order.
 If there is any doubt or confusion, then clarification from the police or court should be sought.

 Annex A - Procedure by which the police request the CPS to apply for a Criminal Behaviour Order (CBO) (English edition)